huggingface/datasets/datasets/numer_sense/README.md

 ### Data Fields

-Each value of the training set consists of (1) a sentence with a number masked out with the `<mask>` token, and (2) a ground truth target value (both strings).
-The test sets include the masked sentences but without the ground truth values.
+Each value of the training set consists of:
+- `sentence`: The sentence with a number masked out with the `<mask>` token.
+- `target`: The ground truth target value.
+Since the test sets do not include the ground truth, the `target` field values are empty strings in the `test_core` and `test_all` splits.

 ### Data Splits